MEP 14. Query Algebra

 Backwards Compatibility

-Tightening sort, distinct, and skip/take to type-check at compile time is a breaking change for programs that rely on the loose runtime semantics.
-We pin the current behaviour in fixtures.
+Tightening sort and distinct to type-check at compile time is a breaking change for programs that rely on the loose runtime semantics.
+We pin the current behaviour in fixtures before tightening, so the closure for each gap is visible as a diff against a known baseline. skip/take (T055) already shipped under that pattern.

 Reference Implementation